 New Important Information:

-For children who will be of kindergarten age in the fall, please contact your elementary school.
+At this time, children who will be of kindergarten age this upcoming fall, please contact your elementary school.
 Your elementary school will be able to help you with any questions you may have.
-We will be happy to share your child’s ASQ with your school if you still wish to complete it.
+We will be happy to share your child’s ASQ results with your school if you still wish to complete it.

 For Children below Kindergarten Age

 We will review your child’s ASQ if you would like to complete it now.
-Should your child require an additional step in the screening process, follow-up developmental screenings will take place in the Fall.
-At this time, Jefferson’s appointments are full for the remainder of the school year.
+We will call you within 2 weeks.
 We will continue to to review the ASQ on children under 3 years of age and refer to Child and Family Connections if indicated.